 Age 48 – my diagnosis of dysautonomia during chemo lead to confirmation of this by the cardiologist and simultaneously I was diagnosed with moderate-severe Mixed Apnea (largely Central).
 Untreated apnea runs risks of heart attack and stroke, something that with EDS IV I’d have had a higher risk of anyway, and apnea related hypoxia progressively damages all tissue in the body, including connective tissue.
 I now have a sleep machine that manages my apnea, saving me from all this.
-I also went onto salt (6g across the day reduces my dysautonomia), citrulline (has helped manage daytime apnea), higher magnesium (has stopped severe muscle spasms, muscle constriction and associated muscle tears) and calcium (has normalised the cardiac arrhythmia and associated chronic anxiety), all of which probably reduces some level of stress on my organs and veins.
+I also went onto sodium (6g across the day reduces my dysautonomia), citrulline (has helped manage daytime apnea), higher magnesium (has stopped severe muscle spasms, muscle constriction and associated muscle tears) and calcium (has normalised the cardiac arrhythmia and associated chronic anxiety), all of which probably reduces some level of stress on my organs and veins.

 I’m now 49, live on a diet suited to my allergies, taking supplements daily, sleeping with a sleep machine, exercising regularly but never excessively.
 I do deal with dysautonomia, spinal stenosis, joint pain and mobility issues, severe pain in my feet and small veins that pop in my fingers but so far the big ones and my organs are still holding.
 I consider myself lucky, have lived an amazing and wonderful life, making the most of all the good and all the bad, and all of my potential.
 And if I went tomorrow have no regrets.